davidtorres89/UTSABC/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+ - You can orchestrate the entire application environment no matter where it's deployed.

 The playbook implements the following tasks:
  - Configure maximum mapped memory with sysctl module